nickdrozd/nickdrozd.github.io/_posts/2021-10-31-busy-beaver-derived.md

                  ^
 {% endhighlight %}

-Once again, we leave the mark alone, move right, and transfer to the next label.
+Once again, we leave the mark alone, move left, and transfer to the next label.

 {% highlight c %}
 main() {